msaeltzer/starter-academic/content/authors/admin/_index.md

 My research revolves around the dimensions of political conflict.
 What issues matter for the public, political parties and their constituencies?
 To answer these questions I apply methods of quantatitive text analysis to all kinds of political text.

-My dissertation develops means to summarize and compare positions of parties and individual politicians on a common scale. using social media data.
+My dissertation develops means to summarize and compare positions of parties and individual politicians on a common scale, using social media data.